TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 5/Genesis 5.4.md

 ---

-and the days of Adam after he begat Seth were eight hundred years: and he begat sons and daughters.
+The days of Adam after he became the father of Seth were eight hundred years, and he became the father of sons and daughters.